d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

-Through semi-automatic procedures (like in NAS), designing network design spaces explores the structure aspect of network design from the initial *AnyNet* design space, until the discovery of design principles (like in manual design) that lead to simple and regular networks: *RegNets*.
+Through semi-automatic procedures (like in NAS), designing network design spaces explores the structure aspect of network design from the initial *AnyNet* design space.
+It then proceeds to discover design principles (like in manual design) that lead to simple and regular networks: *RegNets*.
+Before shedding light on these design principles, we need to define the initial AnyNet design space.

-The initial AnyNet design space starts with networks with standard, fixed network blocks:
+It starts with networks with
+standard, fixed network blocks:
 ResNeXt blocks with group convolutions.

 ## ResNeXt Blocks with Group Convolutions